Tokyo Marathon 2024: My First Big Athletics Photoshoot

 Tokyo Marathon 2024 leading pack

 Tokyo Marathon 2024 was a big event.
-It brought together 380000 elite runners and passionate amateurs to Japan’s bustling capital.
-And it was my first time to attend it as a press photographer.
-It was a day I’ll remember forever.
-I was thrilled.
+38000 elite and amateur runners met in Japan’s bustling capital to run it.
+I attended it as a press photographer.
+It was a thrilling day I’ll remember forever.

 Tokyo Marathon Benson Kipruto winner